misurayy/BMICalculator/README.md

 # BMICalculator

 This Java program calculates the **Body Mass Index (BMI)** of multiple individuals based on their height and weight.
 It then classifies each person's weight status (Underweight, Normal, Overweight, or Obese) based on standard BMI ranges.
+This is a terminal based program.

 # Purpose